-When asked about Obama’s handling of the border crisis, 31 percent of respondents approval of Obama’s performance, while 56 percent disapproved.
+When asked about Obama’s handling of the border crisis, only 31 percent of respondents approval of Obama’s performance, while 56 percent disapproved.

 Obama’s ratings on immigration are so low that even The Washington Post has noticed.
 “Immigration has emerged as perhaps President Obama’s worst issue — definitely for today, and maybe of his entire presidency,” said a July 31 Washington Post article.

-Republican leaders have spotlighted this growing public concern, but they haven’t managed to craft a popular alternative that would help elect more Republicans.
+Republican leaders have spotlighted this growing public concern, but they haven’t managed to craft a popular alternative appeal that would help elect more Republicans.

 However, GOP leaders say they’re trying.

 The federal government’s acceptance of more than 100,000 illegal immigrants from Central America has caused “intense concern within our conference – and among the American people – about the need to ensure the security of our borders and the president’s refusal to faithfully execute our laws,” said a July 31 statement from House Speaker John Boehner after conservative legislators rejected a lengthy and complex bill that purported to fix the Central American inflow.